alenzhao/teng_reanalysis/README.md

 In short, the only difference in the quantification pipeline was using `--rf-stranded` versus `--fr-stranded`.

 NOTE: The code submitted under 'log' has an error.
 Please refer to the Snakefile for the correct code.
+In particular, the wrong rule was copy-and-pasted.
+The correct rule is `express_paper_reverse`.